kimanh188/AdminDashboard/README.md

 This Admin Dashboard project is a Next.js application that provides a user-friendly interface for managing users and products.
 It was developed as a self-learning exercise to gain hands-on experience with Next.js.

-## Learning Highlights

-Some examples of what I learnt through this project:

-- **Manipulating Query Parameters:** Utilized Next.js hooks, including usePathname and useSearchParams, for efficient manipulation of query parameters.

-- **Debouncing Search Functionality:** Employed the useDebouncedCallback hook from the use-debounce library to debounce search functionality, preventing that the search function will not be fired too often and ensuring a smoother user experience.

-- **Password Hashing:** Implemented password hashing using the bcrypt library, enhancing the security of user authentication.

-- **NextAuth.js Integration:** Leveraged NextAuth.js for authentication processes, providing secure access to admin functionalities.

-- **Mongoose Practice:** Deepened understanding of MongoDB interactions by practicing with Mongoose.

 ## Key Features

 The Admin Dashboard offers the following features: